btbutts/get-azure-certs/README.md

 * This script addresses all but the last step, actually trying the converted certificate in your OIDC config

 ## How do I use this script?
 * There's not a lot of prerequisites to use this PowerShell script.

-can be executed on Windows, MacOS, or Linux to obtain Microsoft's Public Certificates and convert them for use with Azure (Entra ID) OIDC Authenticaiton Setups

-A simple PowerShell script that can be executed on Windows, MacOS, or Linux to obtain Microsoft's Public Certificates and convert them for use with Azure (Entra ID) OIDC Authenticaiton Setups
+  1. Ensure you've installed PowerShell 7.X.X or newer.
+I've tested this script on PowerShell 7.5.0 and 7.5.1 on MacOS and Windows
+  2. If you're executing on Windows, you will need OpenSSL binaries to run this script

+### OpenSSL on Windows (Skip if executing on MacOS or Linux)
+Unfortunately, Microsoft does not package OpenSSL with Windows.
+The script will attempt to download and install the OpenSSL binaries for you.
+* The script will identify x86, x86-64, and ARM64 systems and download the respective OpenSSL binaries installer MSI
+*